espressif/esp-idf/examples/protocols/modbus/serial/mb_master/README.md

 ## Hardware required :
 Option 1:
-PC (Modbus Slave app) + USB Serial adapter connected to USB port + RS485 line drivers + ESP32 WROVER-KIT board.
+PC (Modbus Slave app) + USB Serial adapter connected to USB port + RS485 line drivers + ESP32 based board

 Option 2:
-Several ESP32 WROVER-KIT board flashed with modbus_slave example software to represent slave device with specific slave address (See CONFIG_MB_SLAVE_ADDR).
+Several ESP32 boards flashed with modbus_slave example software to represent slave device with specific slave address (See CONFIG_MB_SLAVE_ADDR).
 The slave addresses for each board have to be configured as defined in "connection schematic" above.
-One ESP32 WROVER-KIT board flashed with modbus_master example.
+One ESP32 board flashed with modbus_master example.
 All the boards require connection of RS485 line drivers (see below).

 The MAX485 line driver is used as an example below but other similar chips can be used as well.
 RS485 example circuit schematic for connection of master and slave devices into segment: